Note: This piece was originally published on June 23, 2017. It’s been updated to reflect the latest court rulings.

 At the center of the current case lie the issues of whether graffiti can be considered visual art of “recognized stature” and whether THIS graffiti is “meritorious” and “recognized” by art experts and the artistic community; if so, then it qualifies for protection under VARA.
 Depending on whom you ask, the answer varies widely.

-However this case turns out – it will proceed to a jury trial, but has not yet been assigned a trial date – it will have implications moving forward that could set a precedent for what qualifies as “real art.”
+The court rulings could have implications moving forward that’d set a precedent for what qualifies as “real art.”
 Congress debated this precise issue during the passing of VARA but without resolution; if the plaintiffs prove successful in their lawsuit, those who initially opposed VARA will likely again argue that the statute is too far-reaching and broad.